NREL/ROSCO/README.md

  booktitle={Journal of Physics: Conference Series}, year={2019},
  organization={IOP Publishing}
- note={In Review}
+ note={In Process}
 ```
 Additionally, if you have extensively used the [ROSCO](https://github.com/NREL/ROSCO) controller or [WISDEM](https://github.com/wisdem/wisdem), please cite them accordingly.

 ## Additional Contributors and Acknowledgments
-Primary contributions to the ROSCO Toolbox has been provided by researchers the National Renewable Energy Laboratory (Nikhar J. Abbas, Alan Wright, and Paul Fleming) and the University of Colorado Boulder (Lucy Pao).
+Primary contributions to the ROSCO Toolbox have been provided by researchers the National Renewable Energy Laboratory (Nikhar J. Abbas, Alan Wright, and Paul Fleming) and the University of Colorado Boulder (Lucy Pao).
 Much of the intellect behind these contributions has been inspired or derived from an extensive amount of work in the literature.
 The bulk of this has been cited through the primary publications about this work.

 There have been a number of contributors to the logic of the ROSCO controller itself.
 Please see the [ROSCO github page](https://github.com/NREL/ROSCO) for more information on who these contributors have been.